Apicoectomy: Revive Your Tooth After a Failed Root Canal!

 Frequently Asked Questions on Apicoectomy

-An apicoectomy is a simple surgical procedure where the tip of the tooth root is cut and sealed. ("apico"-apex or end;" ectomy"-removal).
+An apicoectomy is a minor surgical procedure where the tip of the tooth root is cut and sealed.
+The term comes from "apico" (apex or end) and "ectomy" (removal).

-• At least one root canal operation has already been performed on the tooth, and retreatment was not successful or possible.
+1. The tooth has already undergone at least one root canal treatment, and retreatment was not successful or is not possible.

-• The tooth has a crown or is part of a bridge, and retreatment would require cutting through the crown or bridge, not a viable choice.
+2. The tooth has a crown or is part of a dental bridge, and retreatment would require cutting through the crown or bridge, which might not be a viable option.

-The next day, several patients can resume their daily activities.
-As you recover, you can feel pain and swelling.
+Most patients can return to their daily activities the next day after an apicoectomy.
+You may experience some pain and swelling as you recover.
 Be sure to follow our post-operative instructions, including diet and brushing tips.
-If your pain does not lead to treatment or recovery orders, please contact us immediately.
+If the pain persists despite following the recovery guidelines, please contact us immediately.

-Firstly, Dr. Adatrow will give you the local anesthesia to remove any pain or discomfort.
-An incision in the gum around the tooth is made during the procedure to expose and eliminate any inflamed or contaminated tissue.
-The doctor will extract the tooth root tip, and a small filling is placed at the end of the root canal to seal it.
-A few stitches are given to close the gum tissue, and the bone heals at the end of the root over the next few months.
+Dr. Adatrow will administer local anesthesia to eliminate any pain or discomfort.
+An incision is made in the gum around the tooth to expose and remove any inflamed or contaminated tissue.
+The tip of the tooth root is then removed, and a small filling is placed at the end of the root canal to seal it.
+The gum tissue is closed with a few stitches, and the bone around the root's end heals over the next few months.

-An apicoectomy takes place on the root of the tooth, while a root canal procedure takes place on the tooth (the section above the gum with which we chew).
-Via the root tip, also called the tooth's apex, the infected tissue is accessed, and a filling is then inserted to seal the end of the root.
+An apicoectomy is performed on the root of the tooth, while a root canal procedure is done on the tooth itself (the part above the gum that you chew with).
+In an apicoectomy, the infected tissue is accessed through the root tip (apex), and a filling is placed to seal the root's end.

-If an infection occurs or persists after a root canal, an apicoectomy, also known as root-end surgery, may be required.
-If this is suggested to you, it indicates that traditional root canal treatment will not save your tooth.
+If an infection occurs or persists after a root canal treatment, an apicoectomy (also known as root-end surgery) may be required.
+This recommendation suggests that traditional root canal treatment may not be sufficient to save your tooth.